Cochlear Implants

 • Bilateral cochlear implantation refers to cochlear implantation in both ears.

-• Bimodal hearing refers to a combination of two different device stimuli addressing hearing loss (e.g., a CI in one ear and a traditional hearing aid in the contralateral ear).
+• Bimodal hearing refers to a combination of two different device stimuli addressing hearing loss (e.g., a CI in one ear and a traditional hearing aid in the other ear).

-• Electric and acoustic stimulation is a hybrid approach of electric and acoustic stimulation in which the external CI sound processor includes an integrated hearing aid in the same ear.
-The surgical approach focuses on (although does not guarantee) the preservation of residual hearing at lower frequencies during cochlear implantation.
+• Electric and acoustic stimulation is a combination of electric and acoustic stimulation in which the external CI sound processor includes an integrated hearing aid in the same ear.
+The surgical approach focuses on (although does not guarantee) the preservation of residual hearing at lower frequencies.

-Bilateral cochlear implantation may result in better sound localization, enhanced understanding of speech in quiet and noisy environments, more natural sounding speech, more patient-perceived functional benefit and satisfaction, and improved language development (Brown & Balkany, 2007; Buss et al., 2008; Lammers et al., 2014; Laske et al., 2009; Litovsky et al., 2006; Sammeth et al., 2011).
-The decisions regarding bilateral implantation are based on (a) evaluation of each ear separately as well as simultaneously, (b) determination that each ear meets criteria for implantation, (c) potential benefits, and (d) insurance coverage for a second implant.
+Bilateral cochlear implantation may result in better sound localization, enhanced understanding of speech in quiet and noisy environments, more natural-sounding speech, more patient-perceived functional benefit and satisfaction, and improved language development (Brown & Balkany, 2007; Buss et al., 2008; Lammers et al., 2014; Laske et al., 2009; Litovsky et al., 2006; Sammeth et al., 2011).
+The decisions regarding bilateral implantation are based on an evaluation of each ear, a determination that each ear meets the criteria for implantation, and potential benefits for the patient.

-The bimodal hearing option may provide advantages (as opposed to unilateral CI only) in the perception and localization of sound as well as in speech understanding in quiet and noise (Berrettini et al., 2010; Ching et al., 2006; Luntz et al., 2005).
+The bimodal hearing option may provide advantages (as opposed to unilateral cochlear implantation only) in the perception and localization of sound as well as in the understanding of speech in quiet and noise (Berrettini et al., 2010; Ching et al., 2006; Luntz et al., 2005).

-A systematic review of research on electric and acoustic stimulation demonstrated consistently higher speech perception scores as compared with electric stimulation alone (Dillon et al., 2015; Gantz et al., 2016; Incerti et al., 2013; Park et al., 2019), demonstrating the potential significance of preserving and using low frequency hearing in the implanted ear when appropriate.
+Research on electric and acoustic stimulation demonstrated consistently higher speech perception scores as compared with electric stimulation alone (Dillon et al., 2015; Gantz et al., 2016; Incerti et al., 2013; Park, Teagle, et al., 2019), showing the potential significance of preserving and using low-frequency hearing in the implanted ear when appropriate.

-Because the first several years of life are a critical period for speech and language development, cochlear implantation is recommended at an early age, if applicable and possible.
-Age at implantation along with residual hearing status have been shown to be associated with the speed of spoken language skill development in children (Niparko et al., 2010).
-Studies have shown that longer inter-implant intervals for bilateral implantation result in discrepancy in central processing and, subsequently, have negative effects on receptive and expressive language development (López-Torrijo et al., 2015).
+Because the first several years of life are a critical period for speech and language development, cochlear implantation is recommended at an early age, if applicable, possible, and preferred by the child’s family.
+Age at implantation and residual hearing status have been associated with the rate of spoken language development, the level of auditory skill development, and the likelihood of acquiring typical spoken language skills (Culbertson et al., 2022; Leigh et al., 2013; Moura et al., 2023; Niparko et al., 2010; Wu et al., 2023).
+Longer inter-implant intervals for bilateral implantation have been shown to result in discrepancy in central processing and, subsequently, have negative effects on receptive and expressive language development (López-Torrijo et al., 2015).
 Due to the neuroplasticity and the critical periods of auditory, speech, and language development in young children, it may be more beneficial to perform simultaneous or short-interval sequential implantation in this population (López-Torrijo et al., 2015).

 Post Surgery

-Detailed postsurgical and follow-up instructions are given to the patient and/or their family, including keeping the area clean and safeguarding against infection.
-Postoperative audiologic evaluation and follow-up may include, but not be limited to, further patient and/or family counseling and education, inspecting and troubleshooting the device, and evaluating residual hearing.
+Detailed postsurgical and follow-up instructions are given to the patient and/or their caregivers/care partners, including keeping the area clean and safeguarding against infection.
+Postoperative audiologic evaluation and follow-up may include, but not be limited to, further counseling and education, inspecting and troubleshooting the device, and evaluating residual hearing.

 Sound Processor Programming

-Generally, programming a CI may be divided into four phases: (1) preprogramming, (2) intraoperative testing, (3) initial stimulation, and (4) follow-up.
+Generally, programming a CI may be divided into two phases: (1) initial stimulation and (2) follow-up.

 During the initial programming session, the audiologist is looking to confirm that the CI is working properly and to validate surgical procedure results.
-As in surgery, EI is used to measure the integrity of the electrodes in the device.
-Electrodes functioning with abnormal EI may result in poor sound quality, pitch confusion, and overall reduced performance of the CI.
+As in surgery, electrode impedance is used to measure the integrity of the electrodes in the device.
+Electrodes functioning with abnormal electrode impedance may result in poor sound quality, pitch confusion, and overall reduced performance of the CI.
 ECAP responses determine the collective response of the auditory nerve to device stimulation.
-ESRT values are often correlated with loudness comfort levels obtained behaviorally (Kosaner et al., 2009; Lorens et al., 2004; Polak et al., 2006).
-ESRTs are more challenging to obtain than ECAPs.
-As in populations with normal hearing, reliable measurement of an electrically evoked stapedial reflex requires a healthy middle ear.
-The patient must sit still and silent to maintain an acoustic seal for the measurement probe and to prevent artifacts from movement and/or vocalization from obscuring the reflex response.
+ESRT values are correlated with loudness comfort levels obtained behaviorally (Kosaner et al., 2009; Lorens et al., 2004; Polak et al., 2006) as well as higher speech recognition scores and more favorable quality of sound (Holder et al., 2023).
+As in populations with typical hearing, reliable measurement of an electrically evoked stapedial reflex requires a healthy middle ear.
+The patient must sit still and remain silent to maintain an acoustic seal for the measurement probe and to prevent artifacts from movement and/or vocalization from obscuring the reflex response.

-The audiologist may work collaboratively with the professional providing aural (re)habilitation during follow-up sessions to consider auditory and functional listening skills when determining optimal programming.
+Audiologists monitor the function of both the internal and external devices, assess the patient’s access to sound, and program the device to optimize CI performance at subsequent visits.
+The audiologist may work collaboratively with the aural (re)habilitation provider during follow-up sessions to consider auditory and functional listening skills in respect to optimal programming.

 CI Orientation

-Education regarding long-term use, care, and maintenance of a CI prepares the patient and/or their family to do the following:
+Education regarding long-term use, care, and maintenance of a CI includes instruction on the following activities:

-• Wear the device consistently and according to the recommended schedule.
+• Wear the sound processor consistently and according to the recommended schedule.

 • Keep the device dry and clean.